-The program sponsors listed above, may provide on–site program administration in Sweden through four types of program providers:
+The program sponsors listed above, may provide on–site program administration in the United States through four types of program providers:

-- U.S. University Abroad: Students can enroll in other U.S. universities' programs in Sweden with which their U.S. home university has a formal agreement.
+- U.S. University Abroad: Students can enroll in other home universities' programs abroad with which their home university has a formal agreement.

-- Independent Program Providers: Many study abroad providers are neither colleges nor universities, but are solely in the business of providing study abroad programs.
-Programs vary from well–staffed organizations with offices in the United States and Sweden to a one–person office anywhere in the world.
+- Independent Program Providers: Many study abroad providers are neither colleges nor universities, but are only in the business of providing study abroad programs.
+Programs vary from well-staffed organization with offices in the U.S. and abroad to a one person office anywhere in the world.

 - Hybrid Program Providers: Many study abroad program providers are mixtures of the three previously mentioned types of program providers.
-For instance, your U.S. college or university may have an administrative office in Sweden, while courses and housing may be offered by a Swedish college or university, and excursions may be arranged by an independent program provider.
+For instance, your university may have an administrative office abroad, while courses and housing may be offered by a foreign university, and excursions may be arranged by an independent program provider.

-After you understand who runs your study abroad program in Sweden and whether it is closely connected with your U.S. home university, the next step should involve a review of whether the level of support services both in the United States and in Sweden will meet your needs.
-Remember that there is no national organization that regulates the quality and certifies any minimum standard for study abroad programs.
+After you understand who runs your study abroad program in the United States and whether it is closely connected with your home university, the next step should involve a review of whether the level of support services both in your country and in the United States will meet your needs.
+Remember that there is no U.S. organization that regulates the quality and certifies any minimum standard for study abroad programs.
 For this reason, it would be wise to take an active role in evaluating a program prior to participating in it.
 It is important to look at the many types of activities provided by your program.